dortania/vanilla-laptop-guide-legacy/installation/installation-process.md

 * Fast Boot
 * VT-d (can be enabled if you set `DisableIoMapper` to YES)
-* Thunderbolt(For intial install, as Thunderbolt can cause issues if not setup correctly)(For intial install, as Thunderbolt can cause issues if not setup correctly)
+* Thunderbolt(For initial install, as Thunderbolt can cause issues if not setup correctly)(For initial install, as Thunderbolt can cause issues if not setup correctly)
 * Intel SGX
 * Intel Platform Trust
 * CFG Lock (MSR 0xE2 write protection)